 The construction of simulated machines on Windows, Linux, Mac OS X, and Oracle Solaris systems is supported by the flexible open-source virtualization tool platform known as Oracle VM Server.
 For tech-savvy consumers, it offers a highly customizable user interface that is simple to use.
 The platform constantly updates its features, keeping up with the latest market trends.
 Although it is open-source, it offers extension packs that can be downloaded to extend its functionality.

 Oracle VM Server is equipped with Remote Desktop Protocol (RDP) authentication and an SDK, which enhances its security and authentication requirements.
-This virtual server is a popular option for consumers because, to a range of services, it provides.
+This virtual server is a popular option for consumers because of the range of services it provides.

 4. IBM PowerVM